Steven Kwan Player Props: Guardians vs. Mariners

 Steven Kwan At The Plate (2022)

-- Among the qualified hitters in MLB action last season, he ranked 11th in batting average, 13th in on-base percentage, and 91st in slugging.
+- Among the qualified hitters in MLB play last season, he ranked 11th in batting average, 13th in on-base percentage, and 91st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.